bitgreen/bitgreen-node/doc/collator_guide.md

 # 3. Prerequisites

-:warning: **Running a validator on a live network is a lot of responsibility!
+:warning: **Running a collator on a live network is a lot of responsibility!
 You will be accountable for not only your own stake, but also the stake of your current delegators.
 If you make a mistake and get slashed, your money and your reputation will be at risk.
-However, running a validator can also be very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.
-It is highly recommended that you have significant system administration experience before attempting to run your own validator.
+However, running a collator can also be very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.
+It is highly recommended that you have significant system administration experience before attempting to run your own collator.
 You must be able to handle technical issues and anomalies with your node which you must be able to tackle yourself.
-Being a validator involves more than just executing the Bitgreen binary.**
+Being a collator involves more than just executing the Bitgreen binary.**

 ### Requirements
-The most common way for a beginner to run a validator is on a cloud server running Linux.
+The most common way for a beginner to run a collator is on a cloud server running Linux.
 You may choose whatever VPS provider that your prefer.
 As OS it is best to use a recent Debian Linux.
 For this guide we will be using Ubuntu 22.04, but the instructions should be similar for other platforms.

 ### Reference Hardware
 The transaction weights in Polkadot are benchmarked on reference hardware.
 We ran the benchmark on VM instances of two major cloud providers: Google Cloud Platform (GCP) and Amazon Web Services (AWS).
 To be specific, we used c2d-highcpu-8 VM instance on GCP and c6id.2xlarge on AWS.
-It is recommended that the hardware used to run the validators at least matches the specs of the reference hardware in order to ensure they are able to process all blocks in time.
+It is recommended that the hardware used to run the collators at least matches the specs of the reference hardware in order to ensure they are able to process all blocks in time.
 If you use subpar hardware you will possibly run into performance issues, get less era points, and potentially even get slashed.

 #### CPU
 x86-64 compatible;